2017 Cleveland Browns season: Schedule

 The Browns began the season looking to improve on their 1–15 record from 2016.
-However, they instead became the second team to finish 0–16 after the 2008 Detroit Lions (and the last as of 2024 to accomplish this feat).
-In the process, they continued a losing streak that began in Week 17 of last season (a later winless streak that continued until Week 3 of 2018).
+However, they instead became the second team to finish 0–16, after the 2008 Detroit Lions.
+The NFL expanded its schedule to 17 games in 2021, ensuring the 2017 Browns would be the final team to finish 0–16, and are still the most recent team to finish a full season winless.
+In the process, they extended a losing streak that began in Week 17 of last season (a later winless streak that continued until Week 3 of 2018).
 Many low points of the season include becoming the first team to finish consecutive seasons with 15 or more losses and start two or more consecutive seasons with 14 losses and a sputtering offense that only scored 20 or more points in only four of their 16 games.
 On December 7, 2017, general manager Sashi Brown was relieved of his duties, and was replaced by former Chiefs general manager John Dorsey.
-They were eliminated from AFC North contention with a Week 11 loss thus extending their streak without a division title to 25 seasons and were eliminated from playoff contention after a Week 12 loss, making it 15 seasons with no playoff berth.
+They were eliminated from AFC North contention with a Week 11 loss thus extending their streak without a division title to 25 seasons and were eliminated from playoff contention after a Week 12 loss, extending the postseason drought to 15 seasons.
 A Buffalo Bills victory over the Miami Dolphins coupled with a Ravens loss to the Bengals sent the Bills to the playoffs for the first time since 1999.
 As a result, the Browns would own the longest playoff drought in the NFL at the end of the season, with 2002 being their last playoff berth.